stephan-nordnes-eriksen/BOB/README.md

 //=> "<div id=\"some_id\"></div><span></span>"
 ```

-We effectively traversed backwards, or up, the stack.
-This is the basics of managing nesting and branching.
-Let's have a look at how to build usefull branches.
+We effectively traversed backwards - or up - the stack.
+These are the basics of managing nesting and branching.
+Let's have a look at how to build useful branches.

-**It is very improtant to keep track of what is "in focus" when you are applying the next pipe.**
+**It is very important to keep track of what is "in focus" when you are applying the next pipe.**

-### Branching out
+## Branching out
 Say you want XML/HTML that looks like this: